 A bursa is a fluid-filled sac.
 A synovial bursa protects tissues such as bone, muscle and tendons, around a joint.
 It decreases the friction of rubbing as these tissues move against each other.

 Although synovial fluid lubricates joints, a synovial bursa can sometimes become inflamed.
 The most common causes of knee bursitis are frequent kneeling, sports, or impact from a fall.

 Movement and massage have helped knee pain from osteoarthritis.
 One research study showed that over eight weekly visits, patients showed “significant improvements in pain, function, and global response” (Massage Therapy for Osteoarthritis of the Knee: a randomized dose-finding trial).

 Massage and movement exercises can also help you at home: Effects of Self-Massage on Osteoarthritis of the Knee.
-Those people improved in their ability to walk and stand.
-They also had better overall physical function, with decreased pain and stiffness.
+Those people moved more easily, with decreased pain and stiffness.

-If you indicate pain in the area of the meniscus, I assess how you move.
-Depending on what I notice, you may need to see a physician first.
+If you indicate pain in the area of the meniscus, I first assess how you move.
+I may recommend a doctor.

 Perhaps your doctor has already diagnosed a meniscus tear and said you don’t need surgery?
-Then I can treat you.
-The goal will be to relieve your knee pain, improve pain-free movement and increase circulation.
+Then my goal will be to relieve your knee pain, improve pain-free movement and increase circulation.

 →Post-surgical knee pain?

 I may ask: Was it a knee replacement?
 Was it surgery for a fracture, meniscus tear or ligament?
 Does it get more painful after you have put weight on it?
 Is there still swelling?
 Are you still getting physical therapy?